 Related links

-A weighted average mark (WAM) is the average mark you’ve achieved across all completed units in your award course.
+A weighted average mark (WAM) is the average mark you’ve achieved in your award course over a certain period.

 Your WAM is the University’s way of measuring your academic performance and may be used to determine your eligibility for an honours program, prizes and scholarships, or for assessing your progression in your course.

-See the Coursework Policy and your faculty or school resolutions for information on how the WAM is calculated in your faculty or school.
+See the Coursework Policy and your faculty or school resolutions for information about WAM.

 Some faculties or schools have additional WAM calculations, for example the Honours WAM (HWAM) in Engineering, Education and Social Work and Health Sciences.
 These calculations can also be found in the faculty or school resolutions.